seffradev/ehd500/docs/paper/thesis.typ

   ) <sim-bank>
 ]

-A SIM bank is a device that provides connectivity to multiple SIM simultaneously @hyprms-sim-bank.
-This may be used for connecting to multiple operators or to have different SIM configurations from a singular operator.
-One or more devices may connect to the bank and choose which SIM to use, from which the devices can act as user equipment.

-The terms SIM bank, box and farm all refer to the same thing and may be used interchangeably.
+The terms SIM bank, box, and farm all refer to the same thing and may be used interchangeably.
 Different sources use the different phrases but SIM bank will used in this paper.

-==== SIM consumer <sec:sim-consumer>
+==== UE sink <sec:ue-sink>

-SIM consumer in relation to this work is the device that receives forwarded APDU:s from a remote SIM bank.
-It is also this device that is connected to user equipment and therefore forwards the received APDU:s to the UE.
+A UE sink is a device that is connected to a UE and may receive APDU.
+These APDU may also be forwarded to the UE.

 ==== Mediator <sec:mediator>

-The mediator is in this paper the service that manages connections between SIM:s in the SIM bank and ties them to an SIM consumer.
-It manages Answer To Resets (ATR:s) for each SIM so user equipment can identify the type of card upon connection establishment.
-Alongside ATR:s, it forwards APDU:s to support tracing and manipulation capabilities.
+The mediator is a middle-man service that manages connections between SIM in the SIM bank and links them to a UE sink.
+It manages Answer To Resets (ATR) for each SIM so UE can identify the card on connection.
+The mediator also forwards, traces, and allows manipulation of APDU.

 === Requirements engineering <sec:requirements-engineering>

-This section cites from Sommerville's work Software Engineering
+This section cites Sommerville's seminal work Software Engineering
 @sommerville-software-engineering.
-Requirements engineering is the craft of finding, defining, validating and changing requirements for the solution of a problem.
+Requirements engineering is the craft of finding, defining, validating, and changing requirements for the solution of a problem.
 Requirements grow and change alongside the lifecycle of a project and requirements engineering is a formalization of how the process works.
 Requirements can be